Chōsa Munemitsu served as a bushō during the Azuchi-Momoyama and early Edo periods. He was a retainer of the Shimazu clan.

 In 1588, after the Shimazu family received 10,000 koku in Harima Province from Toyotomi Hideyoshi, Munemitsu, together with Ichiki Kamonbei, served as representatives of the family, residing for several years near the capital in Fushimi.
 In 1590, Munemitsu accompanied Yoshihiro’s second son, Shimazu Hisayasu, to deploy for the Conquest of Odawara, as well as for the Bunroku Campaign on the Korean Peninsula.
 Munemitsu was appointed to serve as a magistrate for military provisions as well as a construction foreman and distributor of gunpowder.

 After returning from Korea, Munemitsu, along with Yoshihiro’s third son, Shimazu Tadatsune, resided in Fushimi.
 After Tadatsune was murdered by Ijūin Tadamune, Munemitsu served as a secret messenger to notify Shimazu Yoshihisa in Satsuma.
-In 1599, Munemitsu followed Tadatsune to participate in the Shōnai Conflict in Hyūga Province, providing updates of the situation to Yoshihiro in Fushimi.
+In 1599, Munemitsu obeyed Tadatsune to participate in the Shōnai Rebellion in Hyūga Province, providing updates of the situation to Yoshihiro in Fushimi.
 However, he was kept in Fushimi and then served in the Battle of Sekigahara, later accompanying Yoshihiro to flee to Satsuma after the defeat of the Western Army.
 Munemitsu received a fief of 100 koku for his efforts.

 In 1616, Munemitsu died at the age of fifty-seven.